bunkahle/cythonrun/README.md

 <h2>Installation</h2>

-Clone the github repository and run the setup by entering:
+Clone or download the github repository and run the setup by entering:

-    # python setup.py install
+    $ python setup.py install

 You can now call the three scripts `cythonrun.py`, `makecython.py` and `runcython.py` in every directory.